erodb/datasets/README.md

 # Datasets
 Hauf Lab Datasets for R Training.
-Last updated: March 29, 2019
+Last updated: April 23, 2019

 ## Overview
 These are datasets compiled for Bi-Weekly R Training for Hauf Lab